Mivezvictory/SpotiNet.Client/README.md

 ## SpotiNet.Client
-SpotiNet.Client is an intuitive .NET C# library to access the Spotify REST APIs.
+SpotiNet.Client is an intuitive .NET C# library to access the Spotify(unofficial) REST APIs.

 **What's included**
 - DI-first client with retries for `429` (honors `Retry-After`) + basic `5xx`